aehrc/smart-forms-ig/input/pagecontent/reference-implementation.md

 Publicly available endpoint here: <https://api.smartforms.io/fhir>

 A Questionnaire-hosting Forms Server API that supports the [$assemble](http://hl7.org/fhir/uv/sdc/OperationDefinition-Questionnaire-assemble.html) operation.
 This API is built on the [HAPI-FHIR Starter Project](https://github.com/hapifhir/hapi-fhir-jpaserver-starter).

+#### Clinical System Simulator

+Try it out here: <https://launch.smartforms.io>

+A simple simulator showing a patient summary screen with a launch button to perform an [Aboriginal and Torres Strait Islander Health Check](Questionnaire-AboriginalTorresStraitIslanderHealthCheck.html).
+The patient and user are preselected but can be changed on the Configuration page.
+The simulator is supported by the [SMART Launcher](https://launch.smarthealthit.org/).

 ### High Level Solution Architecture